ShayneTan03/weather_app/frontend/meeting_log.md

 * Interviews - try to find candidates based on personas created
 * Frontend engine - streamlit
 * Wiki - we all can access it, but not so much to do as for now

+## TODO:
+[ ] 5 complete interviews by 2nd October
+[ ] Interview questions, sourcing interviewees by this weekend [ ] Generate a prototype to be used in interviews